 REACH.GRIP.LIFT

-Developing inclusive solutions to extreme problems to empower the less physically able.
+Empathetically developing inclusive solutions that empower the less physically or visually able.

 IB MYP STUDENT INNOVATORS GRANT